Discover more from REACTION

 At the same time the unpopularity of Thatcher Toryism led many in the established professions – the Law, the Church, Medicine, the Universities and the Civil Service – to vote Labour, a drift that was also reflected in the greater diversity of Labour candidates.

 In the Labour landslide of 1945, few Scottish Labour MPs had university degrees.
 They were foot-soldiers, not officers, at Westminster and were rare birds in the Attlee and Wilson Cabinets.
 This changed.
 Scottish Labour MPs such as John Smith, Donald Dewar, Robin Cook and the young Gordon Brown kept the party on an even keel when it seemed in danger of moving so far to the Left as to be unelectable.
 When Labour at last won again in 1997, this time with a commanding majority, Tony Blair’s Cabinet was packed with Scots.
-Scottish Labour dominated British politics to such an extent that Andrew Neil wrote about “the Scottish Raj”.
+Scottish Labour dominated British politics to such an extent that Jeremy Paxman spoke in a 2005 interview with The Sunday Times about “the Scottish Raj”.
 It even looked as if Labour had, thanks to Scotland, become what Harold Wilson had prematurely claimed it was: the natural party of government.

 Yet, within twenty years, Labour’s support collapsed in Scotland.
 In 2015 it won only one Scottish seat, in 2017 seven, all but one with slim majorities.
 What had gone wrong?
 During the eighteen years of Tory Governments – Labour’s long years in the wilderness, 1979-97 – Scottish Labour committed itself, irrevocably, to devolution and the establishment of a Scottish Parliament.
 There were two reasons for this: first the determination that a Tory government with little electoral support in Scotland should never again impose Tory policies on domestic Scottish affairs; second the belief that devolution would be enough to halt the rise of Scottish Nationalism.